AI: The New Frontier in Cybersecurity – Opportunities and Ethical Dilemmas

 Success Stories

-When properly implemented, AI security systems delivered remarkable results:
+When properly configured, my AI security system delivered genuinely impressive results:

 Failure Modes

-But AI security systems also failed in instructive ways:
+But AI security systems failed in ways that taught me valuable lessons:

 Ethical Considerations: Walking the Line

-Deploying AI in security contexts raised profound ethical questions:
+Deploying AI in security contexts raised ethical questions I hadn't fully considered initially.
+This gets uncomfortable quickly.

 Privacy vs. Security